pyeventsourcing/eventsourcing/README.md

 ## Features

+**Event Store** — Appends and retrieves domain events.
+The event store uses a "sequenced item mapper" and an "active record strategy" to map domain events to a database in ways that can be easily substituted.

 **Persistence Policy** - Subscribes to receive published domain events.
 Appends received domain events to an event store whenever a domain event is published.
 Domain events are typically published by the methods of an entity.